 We ensure that the story of our stuff doesn’t end in a landfill because of a broken zipper, missing snap, worn Velcro, a rip or burn.
 We repair items for individuals, manufacturers, and recommerce platforms.
 To date, we have kept over 30,000 pounds of textiles out of the landfill.

 We are hiring based on experience, efficiency, and quality.
-However, as long as you have at least 1 year industrial sewing experience we will teach you the skills to move up to a master repair technician.
+However, we will teach you the skills to move up to a master repair technician.
 It is not uncommon for our new hires to move from $14/hour to $17/hour within a couple months.
 Our three skill levels are defined as:

 1. Apprentice: Basic industrial sewing machine knowledge including tension, threading needle, installing needles, needle position, winding bobbins.
 Ability to notice quality expectations and when machines are not working properly.
 Basic garment and outdoor gear construction, some zipper knowledge, patching, and general problem-solving skills.
 Entry apprentice compliance begins at 2-4 times slower than that of Rugged Thread’s mastery skill and efficiency rate.